Kumbong/personal-website/content/project/qmc/index.md

 ---
 title: QMC Minimizer
-summary: A CLI tool for minimization of boolean circuits/functions based on the Quine–McCluskey algorithm
+summary: A fast, easy to use and comprehensive command line interface tool for minimization of boolean circuits/functions based on the Quine–McCluskey algorithm.
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).